sea-gull-diana/nosql-graph-do5/9-kube-install/instruction.md

 Create a bucket (named "spark") and upload the jar file for spark application to the bucket.
 As well as the csv files.

-To build a jar file, go to *8-spark* directory and execute `sbt package`.
+To build a jar file, go to *scalaapps* directory and execute `sbt package`.
 The jar file can be found in *target/scala-2.12* folder afterwards.
 You can also find a ready-made jar file in the *9-kube-install/jars* folder.

 ### Installing Spark Operator